New sustainable timber harvest target on DNR-managed forest lands

 - MB&G Sustainable Timber Harvest Analysis Final Report

-Good forest management includes periodic review of timber harvest levels and its impact to the greater forest ecosystem and economy.
-At the request of Governor Dayton, the DNR is currently analyzing the sustainability of harvesting one million cords of timber per year from DNR-administered forest lands.
-If an annual harvest of one million cords is not sustainable, the DNR will analyze and identify an alternative sustainable harvest target.
-Mason, Bruce & Girard (MB&G), an independent contractor, conducted the analysis, and a stakeholder advisory group is providing input.
+Good forest management includes periodic review of timber harvest levels and their impact to the greater forest ecosystem and economy.
+Governor Dayton requested the DNR analyze the sustainability of harvesting one million cords of timber per year from DNR-managed forest lands.
+If the analysis determined that an annual harvest of one million cords was not sustainable, the governor asked DNR to identify an alternative sustainable harvest target.
+Mason, Bruce & Girard (MB&G), an independent contractor, conducted the analysis, and a stakeholder advisory group provided input.

 DNR strives to provide a stable, quality source of wood fiber to industry in a manner that is sustainable and conserves Minnesota's state forest resources into the future.
-A variety of environmental and economic factors will be considered in the analysis.
-The final report will provide important benchmarks for the amount of timber harvested from DNR-administered forest lands.
+A variety of environmental and economic factors were considered in the analysis.
+The final MB&G report provides important benchmarks for the amount of timber harvested from DNR-managed forest lands.

 Forest benefits considered in the analysis

 DNR contracted with MB&G to complete the modeling and analysis work for this project.
-Last summer, they developed a "Phase I" progress report on the initial work for this project.
+Last summer, MB&G developed a "Phase I" progress report on the initial work for this project.
 That initial work was as a launching point into more in-depth modeling and analysis that resulted in the "Phase 2 Sustainable Timber Harvest Analysis Draft Report ."
 DNR created an Introductory Video to help explain how the analysis was conducted.
 After public comment and stakeholder group input, the MB&G final report was issued in February 2018.